Compressed representation of Learning Spaces: Introduction

 \section{Introduction}

 In order to grasp the structure of this article one needs a basic understanding of what Knowledge Spaces and the more specific Learning Spaces are all about.
-The author eventually decided that this is best handled (in 1.1) by shamelessly quoting from [D].
-Only afterwards, in 1.2, we will be in a position to discuss the section break up.
+Nothwithstanding initial concerns of the Referees we begin with a long verbatim quotation of [D].
+It makes up the whole of Subsection 1.1 and, in the author's opinion, is the perfect way to introduce Learning Spaces to the novice.
+Only afterwards we will be in a position to state our main contribution (in 1.2), and to proceed with the Section break up (in 1.3).

-{\bf 1.1} (Start of quote) In Knowledge Space Theory (KST) a `knowledge structure' encodes a body of information as a `domain' together with `states of knowledge'.
+{\bf 1.1} In Knowledge Space Theory (KST) a `knowledge structure' encodes a body of information as a `domain' together with `states of knowledge'.
 The domain is the set of all the relevant, elementary pieces of information.
 Each knowledge state is a subset of the domain, which contains all the items mastered at some time by some (hypothetical) individual.
-For example, the empty set and the domain itself represent respectively a completely ignorant and an omniscient student. $(\cdots)$ In general, there will be many more knowledge states; their collection captures the overall structure of the body of information.
+For example, the empty set and the domain itself represent respectively a completely ignorant and an omniscient student.
+In general, there will be many more knowledge states; their collection captures the overall structure of the body of information.
 If $Q$ is the domain and ${\cal K}$ the collection of states, the knowledge structure is the pair $(Q,{\cal K})$.
 An example with domain $Q_1 = \{a, b, c, d\}$ is displayed in Figure 1: the boxes show the nine states forming ${\cal K}_1$, while the ascending lines indicate the covering relation among states.